acoustimatics/letpl/README.md

 # letpl

-An implementation of the LET language from Chapter 3 of "Essentials of Programming Languages"
+An implementation of the programming languages from Chapter 3 of _Essentials of Programming Languages_ by Daniel P. Friedman and Mitchell Wand.

 # Language